12.5 Weak-Domain Remediation

 Logistics errorYou confused 180 days, 2 years, attempts, or IDsDrill Rules 219.1, 219.5, and 219.7

-Prioritize weak domains by risk.
-A small gap in an obscure detail may matter less than repeated misses in arrest/search/seizure, Penal Code elements, traffic/DWI, force/de-escalation, first aid, mental health, or report/evidence.
-The JTA does not give exam weights, but it confirms many core tasks in investigations, patrol, traffic, first aid, physical skills and mental health, and report writing.
+A small gap in an obscure detail matters less than repeated misses in arrest, search, and seizure; Penal Code elements; traffic and DWI; force and de-escalation; first aid; mental health; or report and evidence.
+The JTA gives no exam weights, but it confirms heavy core-task presence in investigations, patrol, traffic, first aid, physical skills and mental health, and report writing—so concentrate repair there.

 Applied Scenario Guidance

-Suppose you miss several emergency medical questions.
-Do not reread the whole chapter once and assume repair is complete.
-Build a narrow drill: legal duty, universal precautions, direct versus indirect threat care, MARCH/XABCDE, tourniquet versus wound pack, airway choices, overdose response, CPR/AED, stroke, seizure, shock, heat, cold, burns, fracture, and childbirth.
-Then answer mixed scenarios where medical facts appear beside traffic, force, or HazMat.
+Suppose you miss several emergency-medical questions.
+Do not reread the chapter once and call it fixed.
+Build a narrow drill: legal duty to act, universal precautions, direct-versus-indirect-threat care, the MARCH sequence (Massive hemorrhage, Airway, Respiration, Circulation, Hypothermia/Head), tourniquet versus wound packing, airway choices, naloxone for opioid overdose, CPR and AED (automated external defibrillator) use, stroke, seizure, shock, heat, cold, burns, fracture, and childbirth.
+Then answer mixed scenarios where the medical facts sit beside traffic, force, or HazMat facts so the knowledge has to compete for attention.

-If you miss exam logistics, make a separate mini-sheet.
-Include 250 questions, 180 minutes, 70 percent general passing rule, three attempts within 180 days from course completion, repeat course triggers, PID and valid photo ID, no written materials or electronic devices, accommodation timing, and two-year post-pass appointment/inactive rule.
-Review it daily during final week.
+If you miss exam logistics, build a one-page mini-sheet: 250 questions, 180 minutes, the 70 percent general passing rule, three attempts within 180 days from course completion, the repeat-course triggers, PID plus valid photo ID, no written materials or electronic devices, the 90-day notarized accommodation window, and the 2-year post-pass appointment/inactive rule.
+Review it daily during the final week.

 Exam Trap

-Do not remediate only by topic title.
-The exam does not ask, do you like Chapter 40.
-It asks what action is legally and tactically correct in a fact pattern.
-Also avoid collecting too many notes.
-A final-week remediation sheet should be short, source-grounded, and testable.
-If a note cannot become a question, a compare table, or a decision rule, it is probably not helping.
+• Do not hoard notes.
+A final-week sheet must be short, source-grounded, and testable—if a note cannot become a question, a compare table, or a decision rule, it is probably not helping.

 Test Your Knowledge